davidfekke/fek.io/src/blog/2021-06-18/how-to-create-you-own-integration-test-email-1-from-node-js.md

 > npm i nodemailer --save
 ```

-To create a send out our "Integration Test Email" we can write a simple program that creates network connection to a SMTP server.
+To send out our "Integration Test Email" we can write a simple program that creates network connection to a SMTP server.

 ```javascript
 import nodemailer from 'nodemailer';